-These Are the Paid Holidays Most Small Businesses Give Their Teams
+These Are the Paid Holidays Most Businesses Give Their Teams

 That’s where I come in.
-I’ll show you how to build your own paid holiday schedule for your small business, using benchmarking data as our trusty guide.
+I’ll show you how to build your own paid holiday schedule for your small business, using benchmarking data as a trusty guide.

 Let’s start with the main question on your mind: How much time off do people normally get?
 An average full-time employee in a small, privately-owned business in the U.S. receives about 7.6 paid holidays per year, according to the Bureau of Labor Statistics.
 That number also breaks down even further: